lihuihan/TIC3901/README.md

-Commands to build and run project
+# Commands to build and run project

+## Backend:
-In the TIC3901 directory :
+In the TIC3901 directory:
 'npm run build'
 'npm run start'

+## Frontend:
+On a new terminal, 'cd frontend' to get to frontend directory.
+'npm run dev'